uviclibraries/html-css/act-1.md

 ```

 ### The paragraph tag: <p>
-Paragraph tags `<p></p>` tell that browser to treat the text between them are separate paragraphs.
-All browser by default will a line break, or single blank line,  before and after each set of `<p></p>` tags, or elements.
-Paragraph tags always appear, or are "nested" between the `<body></body>` tags.
+Paragraph tags `<p></p>` tell that browser to treat the text between them as separate blocks of text, or paragraphs.
+All browsers by default will a line break, or place a single blank line, before and after each set of `<p></p>` tags.
+Paragraph tags always appear, or are "nested," between the `<body></body>` tags.

 1. In your `about.html` file, make some space between the `<body></body>` tags and add two sets of paragraph tags, and add some space between them:
 ```